evvvvil/urptransitionshaders-docs/README.md

 If using Unity 2023.2.X (URP 16) then download package Version **2023.2.20f1**<br>
 If using Unity 6000.0.X (URP 17) then download package Version **6000.0.36f1**

-If the meshes in the ExampleTransition scene appear $${\color{red}PINK} then you are using the wrong package version for your Unity editor version
+If the meshes in the ExampleTransition scene appear **PINK** then you are using the wrong package version for your Unity editor version.

 ## 9. Transition Options: